kp4md/TunaTinS/README.md

 This code is used with the Tuna Tin S, a low power amateur radio radiotelegraphy (CW) transmitter designed by Bob Fontana, AK3Y.
 The full circuit description and construction details are published in December 2020 QST Journal with an update in the September 2022 issue https://www.arrl.org/qst .

-The transmitter is comprised of two circuits:
+The transmitter is comprised of two circuits: [See Hardware Diagrams](https://github.com/kp4md/TunaTinS/wiki/Hardware-Diagrams)
 1. an Arduino Nano microcontroller, an EC11 (KY-040) rotary encoder with push-button, an Si5351 frequency synthesizer module, a 128x64 pixel OLED digital frequency readout; and,
 2. an IRF510 MOSFET RF power amplifier with a low pass filter.
 The typical power output is 0.5 watts.